DinahK-2SO/ms_windows_storage_pickers_test_app/README.md

 * verify if the behavior of new pickers matches with UWP pickers.
 * check if there're undefined behaviors

+# Usage
+When the checkbox is selected (checked), meaning the specified attribute was set in code.

 # The Constructors